 - 1 tsp real vanilla extract

-Place all dry ingredients in a bowl and mix well.
+Place all dry ingredients (except for cinnamon) in a large bowl and mix well.

 Place water, maple syrup/honey, nut butter (unless using powdered peanut butter), cinnamon, vanilla extract, and raisins if used, in a blender and blend until smooth.

-Pour blender contents over dry ingredients and mix until coated.
+Dribble blender contents over dry ingredients while stirring.
+Mix well until coated.

-Place cookie sheets in oven heated to 325 degrees F. Reduce heat to 300 degrees F. and bake 50-60 minutes until granola is dry to the touch and lightly browned.
+Place cookie sheets in oven heated to 325º F. Reduce heat to 300º F. and bake 30-40 minutes until granola is dry to the touch and lightly browned.
 Remove from oven and stir well.
 Return to oven and bake at 275º F. for another 30-40 minutes.

 Turn off oven and leave granola in the closed oven until granola is completely cooled.

 Place serving size of ½ cup in a bowl.
-Can serve with almond or rice milk.
+Can serve with any non-dairy milk.

 I enjoy chewy foods so I often just top mine with fresh or frozen berries, sliced bananas or nectarines.
 The sky is the limit for toppings.